shadowprince55/Net-twerks/FANET/README.md

-Just an ambitious attempt to create **DRONE ROUTERS** and ensure that the Internet spreads far and wide!
+Just an ambitious attempt to create **DRONE ROUTERS** and ensure that the Internet spreads far and wide and as awesomely as possible!

 The Internet defines itself as a connection, quite literally.
 It is an enabler of communication, friendships and collaborations!